 Sugar, spice, and everything nice—could this be the recipe for a five-star social feed?
 We reviewed the top food brands on Pinterest to find out what’s on the menu for industry leaders leveraging the channel.
 Order up.

 With its steady stream of recipes, kitchen hacks, and mouth-watering imagery, Pinterest is the pinnacle of online food content—and brands are taking notice.
+Not just for home brands and the best beauty brands, Pinterest audiences are looking for inspiration everywhere.
 The ability to offer your community a solution to their culinary needs is unprecedented on the visual, search-based channel.
 But how do you make sure your content stands out in such a vast digital sea?

 Another key feature for food brands on Pinterest is the “add photo” button under the pin descriptions.
 It allows pinners to upload photos directly to the pin of recipes they tried or products they purchased—which helps generate trust, affinity, and further interest.
 Several brands on our list have boards exclusively for user-generated content (UGC) and they often garner the most hits.